 I admit I traveled for many years without having travel insurance.
 Because of it, I paid the price a few times in foreign hospitals.
 Especially in an expensive country like the USA, you NEED to have insurance in order to avoid unimaginably high hospital bills.
 I have countless stories of friends who have been injured while traveling in the USA – and in one case – the bill was over 50k USD.

 We use either World Nomads or SafetyWing.
 You’ll be happy you did if the time comes to use it.

 Waterbottle – Hydroflask Vacuum Bottle 32 oz.

 All of your outdoor activities in mostly-sunny Hawaii weather will quickly dehydrate you if you’re not drinking enough water all along the way.
 And, luckily, Hawaii has some of the safest potable tap water.
-Take advantage of this natural (and free!) water with an insulated stainless steel Active Roots Water Bottle.
+Take advantage of this natural (and free!) water with an insulated stainless steel water bottle.
 It will keep your 25 ounces of water pleasantly cold for 24 hours and help keep you going.

 We love the Hydroflask Vacum Bottle for its quality and because it keeps cold water cold for many hours and vice versa for hot beverages.
 This bottle is the ideal water bottle to get not just for your Hawaii trip but for daily use.
 Please don’t be that person buying plastic water bottles.
 We are all judging you…especially mother earth.

 If you go with the Hydroflask, you’ll probably never need to buy another waterbottle again.